 - From about 1990 through to 2003 the Current Account fluctuated between R10bn surplus and R20bn deficit. - Since 2004, when the Rand fell below it's long-term Trendline, the situation steadily deteriorated - and at an increasing rate, with 2007 and 2008 recording massive Current Account deficits of R145bn and R162bn respectively - both over 7.0% of GDP!

-Since then, there has been a very encouraging reduction in Current Account Deficit (our shortfall from operating activities), but the ongoing concern is that this nevertheless needs to be funded
+Since then, there has been a very encouraging reduction in Current Account Deficit (our shortfall from operating activities), for a few quarters, but this has increased alarmingly the past quarter to R95bn.